CADstudioCZ/Autodesk-Inventor/SelectionInfo/Readme.md

 ## English
 ### Installation
-Copy files from archive [out/Release.zip](out/Release.zip) to local folder.
+Copy files from the archive [out/Release.zip](out/Release.zip) to a local folder.

 Example:
 * For all users